-This report details the draft Environmental Management and Protection Plan (EMPP) for the construction, operation, maintenance, and decommissioning of the Westchester Wind Project (the Project or WWP).
-The Project is located in Cumberland County, Nova Scotia.
-The proposed WTG locations and associated infrastructure are situated on privately-owned lands.
-The proposed development area is currently used for a variety of purposes, the majority of which is for blueberry farming, additionally a network of roads exists in the area.
+This document details the draft Environmental Management and Protection Plan (EMPP) for the construction, operation, maintenance, and decommissioning of the Project.
+The Project is located in the West Hants Regional Municipality area of Hants County, approximately 13 km southwest of Windsor, Nova Scotia.
+The proposed WTG locations and associated infrastructure are situated on a mix of privately-owned and provincial Crown lands along Highway 14.
+The proposed development area has largely been used for forestry activities and therefore has a network of existing forestry roads.